-All survey data is collected via postal survey of private households on a monthly basis by the Central Statistics Office.
+All survey data is collected electronically via on-line eQ survey of selected private households monthly by the Central Statistics Office.

 The only external source of data (apart from the survey register) is the population estimates from the CSO's Demography Unit - these are used for grossing of the results.